LucaGiarr/drf-api-buy-sell/README.md

 To clone this repository follow the below steps:

-1. Locate the repository at this link [Five-star Recipes](https://github.com/LucaGiarr/five-star-recipes).
+1. Locate the repository at this link [Buy & Sell](https://github.com/LucaGiarr/drf-api-buy-sell).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
 Click the prefered cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.